emacsmirror/inhibit-mouse/README.md

 The **inhibit-mouse** package allows the disabling of mouse input in Emacs using `inhibit-mouse-mode`.

-Instead of modifying the keymap of its own mode as the disable-mouse package does, enabling inhibit-mouse-mode only modifies input-decode-map to disable mouse events, making it more efficient and faster than disable-mouse.
+Instead of modifying the keymap of its own mode as the *disable-mouse* package does, enabling inhibit-mouse-mode only modifies input-decode-map to disable mouse events, making it more efficient and faster than *disable-mouse*.

 Additionally, the *inhibit-mouse* package allows for the restoration of mouse input when `inhibit-mouse-mode` is disabled.